-Whilst personal injury litigation remains a significant part of the strategy, the Group also considers other opportunities to broaden its service offerings, including in response to the business and community impacts of the COVID-19 pandemic.
+Whilst personal injury litigation remains a significant part of the strategy, the Group also considers other opportunities to broaden its service offerings.

 Tort reform

 Although tort reform initiatives pose risks for the Group's business, it has considerable experience adapting its business model to regulatory change.
 Tort reform presents opportunities, particularly in the acquisition of smaller practices which do not have the systems in place to deal with complex regulatory changes.